trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 ### Elliptic Arc Curve<a name="EllipticArc"></a>

 The final type of curve defines an elliptic arc.
 The angles can be defined either in terms of degrees or radians.
 If the (optional) *units* keyword is not included, the default is radians.
-The x and y radii are specified seperately, and the (optional) *rotation* keyword may be passed to rotate the ellipse counterclockwise.
+The x and y radii are specified separately, and the (optional) *rotation* keyword may be passed to rotate the ellipse counterclockwise.

 	\begin{ELLIPTIC_ARC}
 		name        = ellipse